Ali-Lord/Labelcam/README.md

 # Labelcam
-Labelcam is a software that can label images directly from your webcam.
+Labelcam is a software that can label images and videos directly from your webcam.
 Read README.md for more information.